 - sea salt

-Before you start your air fryer baked potatoes be sure to wash and lightly scrub the outsides, then pat them dry.
+Before you start the air fry baked potatoes be sure to wash and lightly scrub the outsides, then pat them dry.
 For best results, opt for potatoes that are uniform in size.

 We made one batch of baked potatoes in our Instant Pot Omni Plus air fryer and another batch in our smaller basket style Faberware air fryer and both turned out perfectly at a cook time of 400F.